jleahred/dynparser/README.md

 ## TODO

-- Move to an isolated module IVector
+- Move to an external crate IVector
 - insert and test EOF

 ```ignore